Flying with a Bike on United Airlines (Updated May 2024)

 Lastly, a true Airport Ninja knows that airline employees don’t always play by the book, and this can both help us and hurt us as customers.
 Many gate agents will never look twice as your bags, while others are vigilantes who play fast and loose with the tape measure.
 Checking in early, approaching a well-rested-looking ticketing agent and being very polite, or using curbside check-in and offering a small tip are all strategies that can all help turn the odds in your favor.
 For more advice on how to be an Airport Ninja, see our blog Ninja Tutelage Lesson 1 - What's in the Bag?

 Your best chance to avoid paying fees is to pack your bike in the smallest possible bike case, especially one with no obvious markings that indicate that it is a bike.
-This is where the Orucase Airport Ninja comes to the rescue.
+This is where the Orucase B2 comes to the rescue.
 Designed and tested by professional cyclists to minimize or even eliminate excess baggage fees.
 Become an Airport Ninja Today.